 Ayesha McGowan came late to competitive cycling.
 An accomplished violinist, she didn’t enter her first organized biking event until after college.
 Despite riding an old steel bike with a milk crate on the back and wearing jean shorts in a peloton of spandex, she impressed the other women, who encouraged her to start competing.
 A year later, she took fifth place in her first race, then kept winning on the amateur circuit.
-Now she’s aiming to be the first African American female cyclist on the pro tour, and gets closer to that goal every day.
+Now she’s aiming to be the first female African American cyclist on the pro tour, and she gets closer to that goal every day.
 In this second installment in a four-part series looking at inclusivity in outdoor communities, journalist James Edward Mills sits down with McGowan to talk about her fast road to success.